damonbeveridge/samplegen/README.md

 By default, the script is set to plot the optimal SNR series for injection samples, but this can be adjusted by setting `--plot-template-sample` to false.
 From here you can control whether to plot injection or noise samples with `--plot-injection-sample` (default is True).

+### Output Trimming Functionality

+It is recommended that the samples generated with `generate_sample.py` are longer than the desired output SNR time-series data so that the output can be trimmed to avoid Fourier effects at the edges.
+Trimming on the output SNR time-series is controlled by the timestamps (in seconds) of `snr_output_cutoff_low` and `snr_output_cutoff_high` in `default.json`.
+The trimming functionaly is prevented by setting the command-line argument `--trim-output` to `False` when running `generate_snr_series.py`.

+Some use cases my require the output collection of SNR time-series to be offset randomly from one another such that all peaks do not occur at one timestamp in each series.
+The random distribution is done by shifting the signal along a range (back and forth depending on the random number generated) denoted by the time length `snr_output_cutoff_variation` in `default.json` (if this number is set to 1, each output time-series will be shifted randomly between -0.5 and 0.5 seconds).
+If you would like to remove this feature, set `snr_output_cutoff_variation` to 0.
+This functionality is built for people intending to generate training data for producing a well-generalised machine learning model.

 <details>
 <summary>Optimal SNR Plot</summary>
 <br>